By David Michael

 I filled quite a few of these with my hard-to-read handwriting and almost-illegible "screen-shot scribbles", almost never tearing anything out or throwing anything away.
 And I still have them.
 For a slightly more "upscale" approach, there are products like daily planners.
 These don't often include a lot of room for detailed notes, however.

 Maybe these simple tools seem a bit "low tech" to you.
 Not to worry.
-There are numerous electronic/digital options available, whether you want it for your desktop, laptop, "palm" top or a combination.
-Of these, the simplest is Windows Notebook, though the 64K limitation on file size can be a problem.
+There are numerous electronic/digital options available, whether you want it for your desktop, laptop, or iPad.

-Other, more sophisticated, options can be found by doing a search with the keyword "journal" on your favorite software/shareware web page (such as http://www.zdnet.com) or search engine (such as http://www.google.com).
+Other, more sophisticated, options can be found by doing a search with the keyword "journal" on your favorite software/shareware web page (such as http://www.zdnet.com) or Google.

 Besides my own The Journal software, mentioned above, there are a number of journaling products available.
 Try them all, and use the one that meets your needs.